 -

-Describes the characteristics of nerve agents in storage at the Blue Grass Army Depot.
+Describes the characteristics of nerve agent in residual amounts being destroyed as agent-contaminated secondary waste at the Blue Grass Army Depot.

 -